dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 - `<Image>` displays an image, in this case it's using the `dotnet_bot.png` image that comes with every .NET MAUI project.

   > [!IMPORTANT]
-  > The file added to the project is actually `dotnet_bot.svg`. .NET MAUI converts Scalable Vector Graphics (SVG) files to Portable Network Graphic (PNG) files.
+  > The file added to the project is actually `dotnet_bot.svg`. .NET MAUI converts Scalable Vector Graphics (SVG) files to Portable Network Graphic (PNG) files based on the target device.
 Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a `.png` extension.
 The only reference to the SVG file should be in your project file.

 - `<Label>` controls display text.
 - `<Button>` controls can be pressed by the user, which raise the `Clicked` event.
 You can run code in response to the `Clicked` event.